 - Standardize Price-Volume-Mix Assessment: Price increases are difficult to measure and track but identifying causality is critical to long-term growth.
 What do the changes over time look like and why?
 With this methodology, you can easily communicate upwards when a simple concise explanation is required and, at the same time, be confident that you can drill down into the details to provide more specifics as those questions arise.
 In some cases, you might consider the addition of foreign exchange rates, or business won/lost to have a slightly broader set of causes.
 In industries where costs make for tentative profitability, consider including a cost bucket and make your PVM assessment on a margin basis.

-To learn more about top strategies for controlling price and improving margin in the chemicals industry, listen to our one-hour webcast on demand.
+To learn more about top strategies for controlling price and improving margin in the chemicals industry we’re here to help.